taejs/book-exploring-async-basics/src/5_strategies_for_handling_io.md

 - Different operating systems have different ways of handling these kind of queues.
 Some of them are difficult to reconcile with each other.
 Some operating systems have limitations on what I/O operations support this method.
 - Great flexibility comes with a good deal of complexity
-- Difficult to write an abstraction layer that accounts for the differences between the operating systems without introducing unwanted costs and, at the same time, providing an ergonomic API.
+- Difficult to write an ergonomic API with an abstraction layer that accounts for the differences between the operating systems without introducing unwanted costs.
 - Only solves part of the problem—the programmer still needs a strategy for suspending tasks that are waiting.